Sass Jordan

-Sass Jordan (c.
-1962) is a British-born Canadian rock singer from Montreal, Quebec.
-Her first single, "Tell Somebody," from her debut album of the same name won the Juno Award for Most Promising Female Vocalist in 1989.
+Sarah "Sass" Jordan (born 23 December 1962) is an English-born Canadian rock singer from Montreal, Quebec.
+Her first single, "Tell Somebody," from her debut album of the same title won the Juno Award for Most Promising Female Vocalist in 1989.
 Since then, she has been nominated three more times for Juno Awards.
 Her album Rebel Moon Blues hit #5 on the Billboard Blues chart.
+Released 28 April 2023, her latest is a live album from 1994 when she toured with Taylor Hawkins on drums called Live in New York Ninety-Four.

 Early life

-Sass Jordan was born in 1962, in Birmingham, England to French-born literary professor Albert Jordan and former ballerina Jean Lanceman.
+Jordan was born in 1962, in Birmingham, England, to French literary professor Albert Jordan and former English ballerina Jean Lanceman.
 When Jordan was three years old, her dad moved them from France to Montreal for a position as a professor at Concordia University.

-Jordan was first inspired to pursue music after hearing The Band's 1969 track "The Night They Drove Old Dixie Down" on the radio.
-Jordan's parents only had classical music in the house, and she has described hearing The Band on the radio as a "revelation."
-She has cited Rod Stewart, Judas Priest, Ozzy Osbourne, David Bowie, Tears For Fears, Anthrax and American soul singer Al Green as among her musical influences.

-In her early teens, Jordan regularly sang and played guitar with a group of friends in Westmount Park.
-By the age of 16, Sass Jordan began performing with bands at clubs in downtown Montreal, eventually becoming a vocalist/bassist for high-profile local band The Pinups.

 In 1986, Jordan made her recording debut on the Bündock album Mauve as co-lead vocalist on the song "Come On (Baby Tonight)".
 She soon began working as a session vocalist for other Montreal-based acts, notably for The Box.
 Jordan appeared as a vocalist in the music video for The Box song "Closer Together", although the vocals were recorded by Martine St. Clair.
 Local acts began recording songs written by Jordan, including the Canadian hit single "Rain" by Michael Breen, which was featured on his 1987 self-titled album.
+In her early teens, Jordan regularly sang and played guitar with a group of friends in Westmount Park.
+By the age of 16, Sass Jordan began performing with bands at clubs in downtown Montreal, eventually becoming a vocalist/bassist for high-profile local band The Pinups.

+Musical influences

+Jordan was first inspired to pursue music after hearing The Band's 1969 track "The Night They Drove Old Dixie Down" on the radio.
+Jordan's parents only had classical music in the house, and she has described hearing The Band on the radio as a "revelation."
+She has cited Rod Stewart, Judas Priest, Ozzy Osbourne, David Bowie, Tears For Fears, Anthrax, and American soul singer Al Green, as among her musical influences.